ratmod/ratmod.github.io/docs/config-command-reference.md

 ### Forcing Colors

 !!!
 Info "Note"
-    Forcing colors only works when the server configuration allows it.
-These colors apply when `cg_teamModel` or `cg_enemyModel` are set to a bright model (smarine/bright or sarge/bright) or when brightshells are enabled.
+    Forcing colors only works when the server configuration allows it (check `\rules`).
+These colors apply when brightshells/bright outlines or bright skins are enabled (bright skins also requires `cg_teamModel` or `cg_enemyModel` are set to a bright model, such as smarine/bright or sarge/bright).

 !!!
 Info "Note about Grenade Colors"